canisfortis/trim-and-stitch/README.md

 # MP4 Stitch and Trim Tool

-The MP4 Stitch and Trim Tool is a Windows application that allows you to easily trim and stitch together MP4 video files.
-It provides a user-friendly graphical interface for selecting video clips, specifying start and stop times for trimming, and creating a merged video.
+The MP4 Stitch and Trim Tool is a user-friendly Windows application that simplifies the process of trimming and stitching together MP4 video files.
+This tool is designed for ease of use, allowing you to select video clips, set start and stop times for trimming, and create a merged video with just a few clicks.

 ## Features

-- Add multiple MP4 video files to the trimming and stitching queue.
+- **Add Multiple MP4 Files**: Add as many MP4 video files as needed to the trimming and stitching queue.

-- Specify start and stop times for each clip.
+- **Specify Trim Times**: For each video file in the queue, specify precise start and stop times for trimming in the format `hh:mm:ss`.

-- Play individual clips to preview them.
+- **Preview Clips**: Play individual clips to preview them before adding them to the final merged video.

-- Reorder and delete clips in the queue.
+- **Queue Management**: Easily manage your queue of video clips using the ListView.
+Reorder clips, delete unnecessary ones, or clear the queue entirely.

-- Trim and stitch the selected clips into a single merged MP4 file.
+- **Trim and Stitch**: Combine the selected video clips into a single merged MP4 file.
+The tool automatically handles the trimming and stitching process.

-- Play the merged video with VLC media player.
+- **Play Merged Video**: Play the merged video seamlessly with VLC media player directly from the application.
-- Clear the queue and start over.

-## Dependencies

-Before using this application, make sure you have the following dependencies installed:
+- **Dependencies**: The tool requires the following dependencies to be installed:

-1. **FFmpeg**: This tool is used for video trimming and stitching.
-It should be available in your system's PATH.
-You can download FFmpeg from [https://ffmpeg.org/download.html](https://ffmpeg.org/download.html).
+  1. **FFmpeg**: Used for video trimming and stitching.
+Make sure it is available in your system's PATH.
+Download FFmpeg from [here](https://ffmpeg.org/download.html).

-2. **VLC media player**: VLC is required to play video files.
-Ensure that VLC is installed on your system and also available in your system's PATH.
-You can download VLC from [https://www.videolan.org/vlc/](https://www.videolan.org/vlc/).
+  2. **VLC media player**: Required for playing video files.
+Ensure VLC is installed and accessible via your system's PATH.
+Get VLC from [here](https://www.videolan.org/vlc/).

 ## Usage

 1. **Adding MP4 Files**:
-   - Click the "Add MP4 File" button to add video files to the queue.
+   - Click the "Add MP4 File" button to select and add video files to the queue.
-   - Select a video file from the file dialog.

 2. **Specifying Trim Times**:
-   - For each added file, specify the start and stop times for trimming in the format `hh:mm:ss`.
+   - For each added file, set the start and stop times for trimming in the `hh:mm:ss` format.
-   - Click "Add to Array" to add the file to the trimming queue.
+   - Click "Add to Array" to include the file in the trimming queue.
-   - You can also play the source video to verify the trim times.
+   - You can also preview the source video to validate trim times.

 3. **Managing the Queue**:
-   - Use the ListView to view and manage the files in the queue.
+   - Utilize the ListView to view and manage the files in the queue.
-   - You can reorder files by selecting an item and clicking "Move Up" or "Move Down."
+   - Rearrange files by selecting an item and clicking "Move Up" or "Move Down."
-   - To delete a file from the queue, select it and click "Delete Selected."
+   - To remove a file from the queue, select it and click "Delete Selected."

 4. **Trimming and Stitching**:
    - Click the "Trim and Stitch" button to process the files in the queue.
    - Specify the output file location in the file dialog that appears.
-   - After processing, you will have the option to play the merged video with VLC.
+   - After processing, you'll have the option to play the merged video with VLC.

 5. **Playing Selected Clips**:
-   - Select a clip in the ListView and click "Play Selected File" to preview it with VLC.
+   - Select a clip in the ListView and click "Play Selected File" to preview it using VLC.

 6. **Clearing the Queue**:
    - Click "Clear All" to remove all files from the queue.